 Was he a moral example?
 Certainly not when it comes to his Catholicism, marriage or what we might call clean living.
 He wasn't honest with the public about his various illnesses.
 He was a serial adulterer and most likely a drug user.

 While in the end he tried to push Civil Rights initially he and his brother were somewhat opposed to the notion and rather irritated with ML King's exposure of American racism and immorality.
 It was providing fodder for Soviet propaganda and stirring domestic dissent.

 In the end Kennedy is a complicated figure and yet to many on the Right he was an appeaser.
-This played into a narrative concerning his father and his role as UK ambassador.
+This played into a narrative concerning his father and his role as UK ambassador during the Munich episode.
 To many he was dangerously incompetent and lacked the fortitude to stand up to the Communist threat.
 They felt he betrayed the men at the Bay of Pigs, others knew of his moral corruption and he could never escape the organised crime connections of his father and the rumours surrounding Illinois and the 1960 election.

 For many of them Camelot was a fraud and I'm sure it offends not a few that he's buried in Arlington, the only president besides Taft located further down the hill.